expresspigeon/blog/src/content/posts/2014/expresspigeon-ranks-among-top-esps-in-new-industry-research.md

 market share.
 ExpressPigeon outperformed all other [email marketing tools](http://expresspigeon.com) in user rankings for ease of use, ease of setup, ease of admin, and ease of doing business with.
-In addition, ExpressPigeon users rated the platform's features highest among email marketing solutions.
+In addition, ExpressPigeon users rated the platform&apos;s features highest among email marketing solutions.

 ExpressPigeon received the following scores from marketing